New Jalpaiguri–New Delhi Superfast Express

-The 12523/24 New Jalpaiguri - New Delhi SF Express is a superfast express connecting the Indian cities of New Delhi, the capital of India and Siliguri, the largest metropolis of North Bengal.
+The 12523 / 12524 New Jalpaiguri-New Delhi Superfast Express is a superfast express connecting the Indian cities of New Delhi, the capital of India and Siliguri, the largest metropolis of North Bengal.

 This train directly originates from New Jalpaiguri Junction and terminates at New Delhi.

 This train connects the Eastern and Northern parts of India, covering the states of West Bengal, Bihar & Uttar Pradesh.

 Accommodations

 This train comprises 1 AC 2-Tiers, 2 AC 3-Tiers, 12 Sleepar Class, 5 Unreserved General Compartment, 1 Pantry car & 2 Luggage/Parcel cum Brake van which is provided with the Guards' cabin.